chirumer/IdeasHub/USAGE_GUIDE.md

 - **Default Ideas:** 3
 - **Test Coverage:** Automated Selenium tests included

-## 🎉 Enjoy Your Hackathon Ideas Hub!
+## 🎉 Enjoy Ideas Hub!

 The application is fully functional and ready to use.
 Feel free to:
-- Add your own hackathon ideas
+- Add your own ideas
 - Customize the themes
 - Invite team members (by sharing credentials)
 - Build upon this foundation for your own projects